Jegarde/TJ-API/README.md

-# 🪖 TJ, the REST API
+# 🇫🇮🪖 TJ, the REST API
-A minimal REST API for counting the mornings remaining in Finnish conscript service.☀️
+A minimal REST API for counting the mornings remaining in Finnish conscript service.
+TJ VÄBÄ! ☀️

 ## Minimalist Stack
 - ASP.NET Core